ChemAxon/jklustor-web-example/src/vagrant/compile-using-fresh-vm.md

  - In the shell (on the VM) invoke `./gradlew -PcxnHubUser=<USER> -PcxnHubPass=<PASSWORD> bootRun`
  - After startup open a web browser (on the host) and connect to <http://localhost:8090>.
 Note that port 8090 of the VM is forwarded from port 8090 of the host (specified in `Vagrantfile`).
+ - To reinitialize the VM use `vagrant destroy && vagrant up`